Note: This is based on The Forbidden Game by L. J. Smith. I really encourage you to buy or borrow the book!

 "He would have taken forever!"

 Sai took it in stride, his face as blank as his gift, thanked Tenten, and moved onto the next one.
 It was so much like Sai to be unaffected by Naruto's antics, always cool, calm, and collected.
 When Sakura first met him, it was like he wasn't present in the world, always far from people, or far above them, looking down at everybody.
 His pompous air truly made her dislike him, then hate after their first conversation started as, "Hey, ugly, move."
 Humiliated in front of her classmates who began to guffaw, she was fuming.
 She drew her arm back and gave him one good sucker punch into the gut.
 The laughter stopped and she stood victorious.
 After that moment, a strange and curious friendship bloomed between them where jabs were exchanged, then ideas, then lives.
 Their friendship always stood on that peculiar and unwanted balance of love and hate, but they both didn't seem to mind.
-There was no changing that Sai would definitely get on her nerve one way or another.
+There was no changing that Sai would definitely get on her nerves one way or another.

 After unwrapping everyone's gift, the last one left was Sakura's, she brought it over unsure what his reaction would be since she herself didn't know what lay in the box and in all honesty she wasn't sure if she wanted to know.
 The guy in the store was a shady and unnerving character.